New Jersey FMLA Lawyers

 - Employer Interference: Your employer interferes with your FMLA rights.
 This might involve discouraging you from taking FMLA leave, changing your job duties, or placing unreasonable demands on you while you're on leave.

-- Questionable Termination: You were laid off while on FMLA leave, and there's reason to suspect the layoff was not legitimate.
+- Selective Termination: You were laid off while on FMLA leave, and there's reason to suspect the layoff was not legitimate.
 For instance, if your job was eliminated but no other positions were, or if your responsibilities were distributed among other employees.

 If you find yourself facing any of these situations, it is crucial to contact an FMLA attorney immediately.
 Our team of FMLA lawyers at The Law Firm of Morgan Rooks, P.C. is dedicated to ensuring that your rights are protected.